AckerlyXu/heima/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

         * __Custom DNS__ (in the virtual network):

             * Forward requests for the DNS suffix of the virtual network to the Azure recursive resolver (168.63.129.16).
-Azure handles requests between resources within the virtual network.
+Azure handles requests for resources in the virtual network

             * Forward all other requests to the on-premises DNS server.
 The on-premises DNS handles all other name resolution requests, even requests for internet resources such as Microsoft.com.

-        * __On-premises DNS__: Forward requests for the virtual network DNS suffix to the Azure recursive resolver (168.63.129.16).
-The Azure recursive resolver handles name resolution for the resources in the virtual network.
+        * __On-premises DNS__: Forward requests for the virtual network DNS suffix to the custom DNS server.
+The custom DNS server then forwards to the Azure recursive resolver.

         This configuration routes requests for fully qualified domain names that contain the DNS suffix of the virtual network to the custom DNS server.
 All other requests (even for public internet addresses) are handled by the on-premises DNS server.